Frequently Asked Questions About Asthma

 3. My Asthma Worsens Whenever I Take Pain Medication.
 Why?

-One possibility is that you are sensitive to aspirin and non-steroidal anti-inflammatory medications (also called NSAIDs, such as ibuprofen, Motrin, Aleve, naprosyn).
+One possibility is that you are sensitive to aspirin and non-steroidal anti-inflammatory medications (also called NSAIDs, such as ibuprofen (Advil or Motrin) or naproxen (Aleve or Naprosyn).
 This is a serious asthma trigger and you should completely avoid all of these drugs.
 Your doctor should also see you so he can evaluate this problem.
-Tylenol, or acetaminophen, is often safe to use for treatment of pain and/or fever.
+Acetaminophen (Tylenol is often safe to use for treatment of pain and/or fever.

 4. What Are the Side Effects of my Bronchodilator Medicine?